n-ii-ma/API-Practice-2.0/README.md

 + VSCode v1.64.0

 ## Features
-Allows users to test the functionality of a RESTfull API and also use it in their own apps.
+Allows users to test the functionality of a RESTfull API.

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/88039431/152688766-7e918aa7-717f-4a69-be6b-1222e4fda5ec.png)